-Many birders enjoy lifelong hobbies relying birds’ plumage alone to distinguish the hundreds of different species on their life lists, but not all birds have predictable plumage and conditions such as bird leucism can make identification more of a challenge.
+Many birders enjoy many years of successful birding while relying on birds’ plumage alone to distinguish the hundreds of different species on their life lists, trip lists, or yard lists.
+Not all birds, however, have predictable plumage and conditions such as bird leucism can make identification more of a challenge.

-As a result, the birds do not have the normal, classic plumage colors listed in field guides, and instead the plumage have several color changes, including:
+Birds with leucism do not have the normal, classic plumage colors listed in field guides or seen in most photos.
+Instead, the plumage may have several color changes, including:

-- White patches where the bird should not have any
+- Bold white patches where the bird should not have any

-- Overall white plumage with little or no color discernable
+- Overall white plumage with little or no color visible

 Leucistic and Albino Birds